Ervand Abrahamian: Views

-In a preface to his 1989 book, Abrahamian describes himself as "a sceptic by intellectual training; a democratic socialist by political preference; and, as far as religious conviction is concerned, an agnostic on most days — on other days, an atheist."
-In 1983 he told The New York Times that he has an "independent Marxist point of view."
+Abrahamian has stated that his "understanding of Iran [was] ... most shaped [by] the oil crisis of 1951-53 culminating in the coup."
+In his 1989 book Radical Islam, Abrahamian described himself as "a sceptic by intellectual training; a democratic socialist by political preference; and, as far as religious conviction is concerned, an agnostic on most days — on other days, an atheist."
+In 1983, he told The New York Times that he has an "independent Marxist point of view."
 Christoph Marcinkowski wrote that Abrahamian's publications "feature more or less the left-wing political perspective of their author – especially in terms of socio-political and socio-economic analysis."
-He has been influenced by Marxist historians Christopher Hill, Eric Hobsbawm, E. P. Thompson and others.
+Abrahamian has been influenced by Marxist historians Christopher Hill, Eric Hobsbawm, E. P. Thompson, and others.
 He has called Thompson a "towering figure for a number of reasons — not just for historians of Iran, but also for Marxist historians throughout the world."
 He is generally sympathetic towards the Tudeh Party.
 Werner has described Abrahamian as a "vivid chronicler of the history of the Iranian Left, defying any attempt to view twentieth-century Iran exclusively through an Islamicate lens."

-In 2007 Abrahamian called the theory of the US government being behind the September 11 attacks "absurd."
-He compared it to claims of Iran supporting anti-US Sunni insurgents in Iraq, calling the latter "just not possible."
-Abrahamian opined that if the US conducts airstrikes on Iran and triggers a war, it would last 30 to 100 years.

-In a 1986 he objected that The New York Times obituary of Loy W. Henderson did not mention his role in the 1953 Iranian coup d'état, which he described as "probably his most important contribution."
+In 1986, Abrahamian objected that the obituary of Loy W. Henderson in The New York Times did not mention his role in the 1953 Iranian coup d'état, which he described as "probably his most important contribution."
 He wrote to the Times: "Few ambassadors have so decisively changed the course of a country's history.
 What is more, he set a State Department precedent by permitting secret agents to use the embassy compound to carry out the coup.
 Your oversight would have amused George Orwell; it certainly would not have surprised him."

-In 2006 he described Iran as a "third world power."
-In 2017 he noted that the "gradual but consistent shift to the right in recent years naturally erodes this welfare state and thereby undermines the social basis of the regime."
-He has described the People's Mujahedin of Iran (MEK) as a "mystical cult."

-Abrahamian has said that "heroes are to be avoided."
-He has described Donald Trump as "at heart a con man spouting out verbiage to sell a particular product."
-He called the Trump presidency a "nightmare."

 Publications

-Abrahamian has authored or coauthored the following books: